nibblesnbits/my-portfolio/conv/book.md

 "I was fifteen, Vel."
 His head fell back.

 “He was always too tall for our kitchen chairs.
 Ate like every meal might be his last but never said so.
-Once broke the washing machine and convinced Mom it had always made that sound.”
+Once cracked Ma’s butter churn and insisted it had come that way.”

 Gable started to pace.